Jessica Hynes: Career

 As a teenager, Hynes was a member of the National Youth Theatre company, and made her stage début with the company in Lionel Bart's Blitz! in 1990.
 In 1991 she appeared in Disney's Swing Kids (1993 film) alongside Frank Whaley and Robert Sean-Leonard.
-In the same year she appeared in Peter Greenaway's film The Baby of Macon playing 'The first Midwife'.
-Between 1992–1993, she played a season at the West Yorkshire Playhouse, Leeds.
+In the same year she appeared in Peter Greenaway's film The Baby of Macon playing The First Midwife.
+Between 1992 and 1993, she played a season at the West Yorkshire Playhouse, Leeds.
 In 1994, Hynes appeared as an uncredited extra in the first episode of The Day Today in the Attitudes Night segment, a parody of the UK's changing attitudes.

 Early in her career, Hynes teamed up with future Spaced co-star Katy Carmichael in a comedy double-act called the Liz Hurleys, appeared in two productions at Sheffield's Crucible Theatre, and acted for television shows including Staying Alive, Six Pairs of Pants, (Un)natural Acts, and Asylum (on which the Spaced team of Hynes, Simon Pegg and Edgar Wright first assembled).
 From 1998 to 2000, she played the supporting role of Cheryl in the hit sitcom The Royle Family; she reprised the role for special episodes in 2006, 2009 and 2010.
-In 1999, she co-wrote and starred in Spaced, for which she won two comedy awards and was nominated for an International Emmy and a Bafta for writing and creating the show alongside Simon Pegg.
+In 1999, she co-wrote and starred in Spaced.

-Hynes' London theatre début was in April 2002, playing the tough ex-prisoner "Bolla" in Jez Butterworth's The Night Heron at the Royal Court for which she was nominated for a Lawrence Olivier Award In 2004, she played a minor part as Yvonne in horror comedy Shaun of the Dead, again working with Pegg and Wright.
-In the same year, she was also cast as Magda, friend of the titular character, in the Hollywood sequel Bridget Jones' Diary 2, also called Bridget Jones' Diary: The Edge of Reason.
+Hynes' London theatre debut was in April 2002, playing the tough ex-prisoner "Bolla" in Jez Butterworth's The Night Heron at the Royal Court, for which she was nominated for a Laurence Olivier Award.
+In 2004, she played a minor part as Yvonne in horror comedy Shaun of the Dead, again working with Pegg and Wright.
+In the same year, she was also cast as Magda, friend of the titular character, in the Hollywood sequel Bridget Jones: The Edge of Reason.